Countable and Uncountable Nouns

 - water, milk, sugar, rice, bread, furniture, advice, information

-- You cannot use a / an with uncountable nouns: “a water” (incorrect) → “some water” (correct)
+- You usually do not use a / an directly with uncountable nouns: “a water” is usually incorrect.
+Say “some water” or “a bottle/glass of water.”

 - You can ask How much …? for uncountable nouns: “How much milk do you want?”